nrfconnect/sdk-nrf/samples/nrf9160/fmfu_smp_svr/README.rst

 Testing
 =======

-After programming the sample to your development kit, perform the following steps to test it:
+After programming the sample to your development kit, test it by performing the following steps:

 1. Connect the USB cable and power on or reset your nRF9160 DK.
 #.
 Open a terminal emulator, observe that the sample starts, and then close the terminal emulator.